 a.
 The setting in the temple: “And He spake this parable unto certain (we know who they are now) which trusted in themselves that they were righteous, and despised others: Two men went up into the temple to pray; the one a Pharisee, and the other a publican (sinner),” Luke 18:9-10.
 Are you seeing the Master’s picture?
 One a Pharisee and the other a sinner (like this woman)!
 He continued,

 b.
 The first: “The Pharisee stood and prayed thus with himself, God, I thank thee, that I am not as other men are, extortioners, unjust, adulterers, or even as this publican.
-I fast twice in the week, I give tithes of all that I possess,” Luke 18:11-12.
+I fast twice weekly; I give tithes of all I possess,” Luke 18:11-12.
 Is this not the Pharisee with whom Jesus is now eating at his house?
 Their hearts are filled with anger and resentment for this woman.
 At the same time, they show pride and self-righteousness in their perceived standing before God.

 c.
 The other: "And the publican, standing afar off, would not lift so much as his eyes unto heaven, but smote upon his breast, saying, God be merciful to me a sinner,” Luke 18:13.
 Is this not the woman who is now washing Jesus’ feet with her tears, and drying them with her hair?
 A heart filled with regret, remorse, and guilt for her sins.
 (This is the saint that comes in late and leaves early so as not to be seen or chastised for their absence from the worship).
 They need a hug, a warm embrace, and words of encouragement from us, not condemnation!
 It's mighty quiet out there!
 I wish I had some help in this lesson.
 Let's hear the Master's conclusion.

 d.
-Jesus’ says: “I tell you; this man (a sinner) went down to his house justified rather than the other (the Pharisee): for everyone that exalteth himself shall be abased; and he that humbleth himself shall be exalted,” Luke 18:14.
+Jesus’ says: “I tell you; this man (a sinner) went down to his house justified rather than the other (the Pharisee): for every one that exalteth himself shall be abased; and he that humbleth himself shall be exalted,” Luke 18:14.
 The sinner went home justified.
 The Pharisee, well, he went home!
 He returned to his house like he came, unjustified before God.
 Listen to Paul,

 5. He wrote to Corinth: “For godly sorrow worketh repentance to salvation not to be repented of: but the sorrow of the world worketh death,” 2 Corinthians 7:10.
-He preached: “And the times of this ignorance God winked at; but now commandeth all men everywhere to repent: Because he hath appointed a day, in the which He will judge the world in righteousness by that man whom God hath ordained; and hath given assurance unto all men, in that, He hath raised him from the dead,” Acts 17:30-31; Acts 3:19.
+He preached: “And the times of this ignorance God winked at, but now commandeth all men everywhere to repent: Because he hath appointed a day, in the which He will judge the world in righteousness by that man whom God hath ordained; and hath given assurance unto all men, in that, He hath raised him from the dead,” Acts 17:30-31; Acts 3:19.

 D. The parable presented.
 Luke wrote: "And Jesus said unto him, Simon, I have somewhat to say unto thee.
 And he saith, Master, say on: There was a certain creditor with two debtors: the one owed five hundred pence, and the other fifty.
 And when they had nothing to pay, he frankly forgave them both.
 Tell me, therefore, which of them will love him most?
-Simon answered and said, I suppose that he, to whom he forgave most.
+Simon answered and said, I suppose he, to whom he forgave most.
 And he said unto him, Thou hast rightly judged,” Luke 7:40-43.
-Let’s be aware the two debtors are both in the presence of the creditor, Jesus.
+Let’s be aware that the two debtors are both in the presence of the creditor, Jesus.
 Listen to Him,

 a.
 The woman's debt.
 She owed five hundred pence.
-She owed a more significant debt for her sins were many.
+She owed a more significant debt for her sins, which were many.
 The burden of debt hits us all when it comes to our sins.
 Some owe more outstanding debts because of the life they have lived and the sins they have committed.
 She is now responsible for her debt.

 3. Lastly, “Tell me, therefore, which of them will love him most?
-Simon answered and said, I suppose that he, to whom he forgave most.
+Simon answered and said, I suppose he, to whom he forgave most.
 And he said unto him, Thou hast rightly judged,” Luke 7:40-43.

 4. The parable’s application: Jesus said: “Wherefore I say unto thee, Her sins, which are many, are forgiven, for she loved much: but to whom little is forgiven, the same loveth little,” Luke 7:47.
 Jesus now turns to Simon and gives him an example of her love as it compares to his own.
 Luke continued,